Chairman and CEO, Prudential Financial, Inc.

+In 2014, Koster was named one of STEMConnector’s 100 Corporate Diverse Leaders in Science, Technology, Engineering and Mathematics.
 In 2013, she was inducted into Junior Achievement’s New Jersey Business Hall of Fame.
 In 2011, NJ Biz newspaper named Koster one of the “Best 50 Women in Business.”
 She was named CIO of the Year in 2008 by the Executive Council and listed among the top Executive Women of New Jersey.
 She also has been named among the Premier IT Leaders by Computerworld magazine; the Top 20 Financial Management Technologists by the CIO Forum; and the Elite Eight by Insurance & Technology magazine.
-Koster received the 1999 Women in Science and Technology award from the Smithsonian Institute.
-She has been a featured speaker at dozens of national and international industry conferences.
+Under Koster’s leadership, Prudential has been named one of Computerworld magazine’s Best Places to Work in IT for several consecutive years.

-Koster has an honorary Doctor of Humane Letters degree, a bachelor’s degree in business administration and an associate of science degree in computer technology from St. Francis College.
+Koster has a bachelor’s degree in business administration, an associate’s degree in Computer technology and an honorary doctorate of humane letters from St. Francis College.

 Senior Vice President and Chief Actuary